4 effective Measures To Reduce Injuries on the worksite

 Fall arrest systems must be full-body harnesses.
 They should be inspected prior to use to ensure the proper fit.

-Now let’s talk about how important the health condition of being physically mentally and emotionally.
+4. Now let’s talk about how important the health condition of being physical.

 Taking care of yourself off the job has a big impact on how well you perform on the job.
 And for some not taking care of themselves can ultimately affect their ability to stay focused and work safely, which could lead to carelessness and on-the-job accidents.